cran/QCAtools/README.md

 The idea of QCAtools is to allow the user to focus on the logic, the model and the data rather than the programming by treating written Boolean formulae (strings), R functions and data matrices with fuzzy set score values just "as you would expect".
 In addition, either of them can be plotted to what is called "X-Y-plot" in the QCA community with the simple `plot()` command for data exploration and hypothesis evaluation.

-QCAtools does not provide the Boolean minimization inference algorithm, since this is already implemented in the [QCA Package](http://cran.r-project.org/web/packages/QCA/).
+QCAtools does not provide the Boolean minimization inference algorithm, since this is already implemented in the [QCAGUI package](http://cran.r-project.org/package=QCAGUI).
 It is designed as an addition to this package and fully compatible with its inputs and outputs.

 ## Installation